sagemath/trac_to_gh/Issue 6342.md

 This patch turns slideshow mode into something actually pretty useful.
 It is maybe uglier than it was 2 years ago.
 It is maybe "lame"-ish, perhaps.
 But it is usable!
 Which is a million times better than the literally buggy situation now.

 The actual patch attached here tracks both the cell_list (the compute cells), and adds a new list allcell_list, which contains all the cells (not just the compute cells).

+One other thing -- this patch addresses what looks to me like some terrible scary code in the tinymce integration into Sage.
+Basically there was a massive junk of javascript that got sent back from the server with each evaluation, and got eval'd via a timeout -- not good.
+Now it is done statically without any code being eval'd.

 Issue created by migration from https://trac.sagemath.org/ticket/6342